Infinite88/Santander-Customer-Satisfaction/Santander Customer Satisfaction/report.md

 This data set has hundreds of anonymized features to predict if a customer is satisfied or dissatisfied with their banking experience.

+The steps taken to predict whether a customer was satisfied with their service or not was:

+> 1. Define the metric that will be used to evaluate the performance of the model.
+> 2. Select a set of models to train and from that set determine the best model to set as a benchmark.
+> 3. Fine tune the best model and validate it through cross validation.

+The data set can be found at https://www.kaggle.com/c/santander-customer-satisfaction/data

 ## 2. Metrics
 Because trying to predict whether a customer is satisfied or unsatisfied with their service, this becomes a supervised, classification problem.
 The metric that is used to evaluate the model is the Area Under the Receiver Operating Characteristic (AUROC).